MattHammond94/Golden-Square/my_project/recipes/grammar_checker.md

 Potential side effects:
 Would have to verify with user/client if they were happy for further punctuation to be used within the sentence/text.
 Are they happy for words to be fully upcase or only capitalized?
 What if every word if capitalized?

-Can use a regex to identify punctuation however this in some cases can miss certain punctuation(if use [[:punct:]]) what are we defining as suitable sentence ending punctuation?
+Can use a regex to identify punctuation however this in some cases can miss certain punctuation(if use [[:punct:]], or \W.) Only want sentence ending punctuation.

 ## 3. Examples